pitabyte/Random-String-Generator-API/README.md

 # String Generator API

+## About

+Returns random strings based on parameters like 'str' (characters to create string from), maxLength, minLength and numberOfStrings.
+Parameters are sent to server in JSON format.

 ## How to run

 To connect to your local Postgres database you may need to modify 'application.properties' file (task/src/main/resources) with your login and password.